 For most people, self-referral is the simplest way to access our service.
-You can do this by completing our online referral form on the top right of this page.
+You can do this by clicking on the ‘Access Support’ button at the top right of this page.

 Referrals from other organisations

 For some people, a referral from another place is best.
 This might be a GP, another mental health service, a charity or voluntary organisation or someone from another organisation.
 If you would like to refer someone for support, we would encourage you to contact us to discuss the referral, or to click the ‘Access Support’ button at the top right of this page to submit a referral.

 If you are referring someone else, please ensure that they are happy with the referral and that they know it is happening.
 Please also ensure that you have completed all areas of the form and provided any relevant additional information, such as care plans, risk assessments or similar.